StratifyLabs/StratifyLabs.github.io/_posts/2017-12-29-Engineering-Process.md

 <div class="alert alert-info">
 <b>This is Where Things Go Crazy!</b>
 <p>
 On the first iteration, there are always problems.
 The number and type of problems that you run into are so varied and numerous they are impossible to predict.
 Many problems can usually be solved by "hacking" the prototype.
-This involves modifying the circuit by hand to get things working and modifying the mechanical prototypes using a Dremel tool.
+This involves modifying the circuit by hand to get things working and modifying the mechanical prototypes using a Dremel-like tool.
 </p><p>
 The best approach is to methodically go through each point in the test plan and evaluate what is working and what is deficient.
 </p>